kairosity/mp2-tunnel-focus/README.md

 - A task can be added by clicking the + button with the mouse *or* by pressing enter on the keyboard.
 - The cursor will automatically go back into the input field, making it easy to add multiple tasks quickly.
 - If the user adds unnecessary white space to the beginning or end of the task, it will be automatically removed.
-- If the user fails to add a task, they will be prompted to "Please enter a valid task".
+- If the user fails to add a task but hits enter or clicks the plus button, they will be prompted to "Please enter a valid task".

 <p align="center">
   <img src="assets/misc-images/enter-valid-task.png">